Thinkwik-Products/info-docs/Git Rules.md

 - Technical Stack: List of technologies required in order to run the project
 - Getting Started: Steps for setting up local environment
 - Deployment: How to deploy project on a live environment
+- Branching StrategyL What is the branching strategy used for this repository.